Frequently Asked Questions

 - Guests ages 5 and 12 may participate as a paid observer on the dock as long as accompanied by a responsible, paying adult with an observer ticket.

 - Observers wishing to upgrade to available Dolphin Encounter or Dolphin Swim spaces may apply the value of the observer ticket toward the purchase of the upgrade.

 Where and when should I check-in?

 You must check-in at the Paradise Island Ferry Terminal.
 It is the only building between the two bridges on Paradise Island.
 We recommend that you arrive 30-minutes before your boat departure time.
-This gives you enough time to check-in at the ticket booth and get your wrist band.
+This gives you enough time to check-in at the Welcome Center and get your wrist band.

 What times do the boats depart?

 The schedule changes from day to day, so please be sure to check your confirmation information.
 If we have to make a change on our end, we will reach out via telephone and email.